zhaofeng-shu33/research_info_related_notes/review.md

 Suppose given one sample of the graph and $X_j^{(i)}$ for $i=1, \dots, n$ and $j=1, \dots, m$,

-what is the Chernoff Bound for ML method?
+What is the Chernoff Bound for ML method?

 For SBM only, it is proved that the error probability $\leq c^{-\frac{1}{4}\epsilon}$.